kurtiepie/k8s_in_mem_lab/README.md

 # Introduction to Fee: https://pypi.org/project/fee/
 Execute ELF files on a machine without dropping an ELF.

-Create a Docker image to convert our elf64 binaries into inerperated code `Docker Image`:
+Create a Docker image to convert our elf64 binaries into interperted code `Docker Image`:
 ```sh
 FROM python:3